The blog Panda's Thumb

 that even critics of William Dembski's 2002 book No Free Lunch admitted

 that his argument did apply to evolution.
 And declared that the critics

 had not refuted the NFL argument which showed that natural selection would be

 ineffective.
-So I showed how Dembski's argument has been refuted by many critics who
+So I showed how Dembski's argument has been refuted by many

 all had the same powerful argument, one that Holloway ignored.

 - (9 September 2011) Denyse O'Leary (writing under the pseudonym "News") at